suit-wg/architecture/draft-ietf-suit-architecture.md

 #  Introduction

-When developing Internet of Things (IoT) devices, one of the most difficult problems to solve is how to update firmware on the device.
+Firmware updates can help to fix security vulnerabilities and are considered to be an important building block in securing IoT devices.
+Due to rising concerns about insecurre IoT devices the Internet Architecture Board (IAB) organized a 'Workshop on Internet of Things (IoT) Software Update (IOTSU)', which took place at Trinity College Dublin, Ireland on the 13th and 14th of June, 2016 to take a look at the bigger picture.
+A report about this workshop can be found at
+{{RFC8240}}.
+The workshop revealed a number of challenges for developers and the need to initiate standardization activites.
+The workshop subsequently led to the formation of the IETF SUIT working group.

+Developing secure Internet of Things (IoT) devices is not an easy task and supporting a firmware update solution requires skillful engineers.
 Once the device is deployed, firmware updates play a critical part in its lifetime, particularly when devices have a long lifetime, are deployed in remote or inaccessible areas where manual intervention is cost prohibitive or otherwise difficult.
+Solutions for IoT devices are expected to work automatic, i.e. without user involvement.

-Updates to the firmware of an IoT device are done to fix bugs in software, to add new functionality, and to re-configure the device to work in new environments or to behave differently in an already deployed context.
+Updates to the firmware of an IoT device are not only done to fix bugs, but they can also add new functionality, and to re-configure the device to work in new environments or to behave differently in an already deployed context.

-The firmware update process, among other goals, has to ensure that
+The firmware update process has to ensure that

 - The firmware image is authenticated and integrity protected.
   Attempts to flash a modified firmware image or an image from